Kkora2k3/PraticeBot/README.md

 # PraticeBot
-PocketFightBot is a bot that allows you to pratice pvp with
+# PraticeBot is a bot that allows you to pratice pvp with